 Bosch Refrigerator Not Cooling?
 10 Easy Fixes To Try

 Are you having a hard time getting your Bosch refrigerator to cool down?
-Then take a look at 10 reasons why this happens and what you can do to repair your white good.
+Then take a look at 13 reasons why the issue happens and what you can do to repair your appliance.

-The most common reasons for a Bosch fridge to stop cooling are that the plug socket or fuse doesn’t work, the condenser coils need cleaning, it needs repositioning, it’s overloaded, and its door gaskets need cleaning.
+The most common reasons for a Bosch fridge to stop cooling are that the plug socket or fuse doesn’t work, the condenser coils need cleaning, or the appliance needs repositioning.
+It could also be that the refrigerator is overloaded or the door gaskets need cleaning.

-Bosch fridges are known to have cooling issues from a variety of common issues.
-In general, try a quick reset by pulling the plug for 5 minutes.
-If that doesn’t work, the lack of cooling might be due to being set up incorrectly, or due to a faulty component.
+Bosch fridges are known to have cooling issues in a variety of situations.
+In my experience, a good general solution is to reset the appliance by pulling the plug for 5 minutes.
+If a hard reset fails, the lack of cooling can be due to a faulty component or the fridge being set up incorrectly.

 #1 Check Your Plug Socket

 1. Check that your power cord is intact and that you have plugged your refrigerator in properly.
 Does the power cord show signs of damage?
-Then you will need to replace it.
+If so, you’ll need to replace it.

 2. Test the power socket with another electrical appliance.
-You can use any appliance such as a kettle or hairdryer for this task.
+You can use any appliance, such as a kettle or hairdryer.
 If the power socket does not work, you will have to get an electrician to repair it.
 In the meantime, move the fridge to a working power source.

 Plug Socket Connected